Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 Since the Moka pot and its particular style of espresso originated in Italy, it only makes sense that coffee beans grown in Italy would work well in it.

-They have had the most experience with Moka pot brewing, so their coffee blends will brew in the machine nicely.
+They have the most experience with Moka pot brewing, so their coffee blends will brew nicely in the machine.

-This Lavazza Qualita Rossa Coffee Blend (available on Amazon) is a perfect choice when using Italian coffee beans if a more mellow taste is desired.
+This Lavazza Qualita Rossa Coffee Blend is a perfect choice when using Italian coffee beans if a more mellow taste is desired.
 It is roasted and blended in Italy and is natural and non-GMO.

 Lavazza Qualita Rossa Coffee Blend